The Fixed Assets Section of the Balance Sheet

 Fixed assets financed with debt proceeds are reported when expenditures are incurred.
 Projects that have not been completed as of the date of the statement of net assets are classified as Construction in Process.
 Construction period interest cost in excess of earnings associated with the debt proceeds is capitalized as a component of the fixed asset.

-Fixed assets, such as roads, parking lots, sidewalks, and other non-building structures and improvements are capitalized as infrastructure and depreciated accordingly.
+Fixed assets, such as roads, parking lots, sidewalks, and other non-building structures and improvements, are capitalized as infrastructure and depreciated accordingly.

 In accordance with AICPA Statement of Position 98-1, the University capitalizes computer software developed or obtained for internal use.
 Capitalization begins at the application development stage, which consists of the design, coding, installation, and testing of the software and interfaces.